 Once you’ve fixed the ‘Reconnecting’ issue on WhatsApp, you will start getting timely notifications for all your messages.
-You’ll no longer have to deal with friends who ask you why you didn’t reply to their messages on time!
+Turn to our article containing effective solutions to address the issue of WhatsApp calls not ringing when your iPhone is locked.
+You’ll no longer have to deal with friends who ask you why you didn’t reply to their calls or messages on time!

 If you can’t access WhatsApp on your computer, check our guide to fix WhatsApp not opening on your PC.